directus/directus/docs/configuration/data-flows/data-flows.md

 	<source src="https://cdn.directus.io/" type="video/mp4" />
 </video>

 The Data Flow Object stores all data from a Data Flow.
-Whenever you created a Trigger or Operation, you were required to add a unique name for it, which was turned into a key.
-This key stores relevant data on the Data Flows Object.
+When you create an Operation, you are required to add a unique name for it, which into turned into a key.
+The key are used to add the associated Operation's data on the Data Flows Object.
+Each Operation in the flow has access to the Data Flows Object, and thus all its data.

-As you are configuring your Data Flow, you are able to access the entire Flow Object, as well as the nested Objects generated in each previous Operation.

-This is an example of a simple data flow with two Operations nested:
+This following is an example of a simple Data Flow with two Operations.
+The `$trigger`, `$last`, and `$accountability` keys are included on every Data Flow, though their values will differ.
+The name and number of Operation keys will obviously depend on how you configure your Data Flow and whether each Operation executes successfully and actually appends data onto the Data Flow Object.

 ```JSON
 {